MicroEJ/docs/PlatformDeveloperGuide/uiMicroui.rst

 MicroUI library is the entry point to perform some drawings on a display and to interact with user input events.
 This library contains only a minimal set of basic APIs.
 High-level libraries can be used to have more expressive power, such as :ref:`mwt`.
 In addition to this restricted set of APIs, the MicroUI implementation has been designed so that the EDC and BON footprint is minimal.

-At MicroEJ application startup all MicroUI objects relative to the I/O devices are created and accessible.
+At application startup all MicroUI objects relative to the I/O devices are created and accessible.
 The following MicroUI methods allow you to access these objects:

 -  `Display.getDisplay() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Display.html#getDisplay-->`_ : returns the instance of the display which drives the main display screen.